Green home renovation practices

 - Gaps around windows (behind window surrounds)

-- Proper insulation of ceiling (foam is better than fibreglass bats in terms of U and R factor and draft prevention)
+- Proper insulation of the ceiling (foam is better than fibreglass batts in terms of U and R factor and draft prevention)

 - Filling of gaps under roof tiles

-This can be done cost effectively by our suppliers who have specialized equipment to make it cost effective.
+This can be done by our suppliers who have specialised equipment to make the process more cost effective.

 Mechanical ventilation – the ultimate fresh air option for your green home